sachinym/Github-Advanced-Security/Getting-Started.md

 ## Exploring Your Lab Resources

 To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.
-Click on the **GitHub Credentials** option to get GitHub credentials.
+Here, you will find the Azure and GitHub credentials.
+Click on the **GitHub Credentials** option to access the GitHub user credentials.

    ![Picture1](./images/2nd.png)